janetjoywilson/janetjoywilson.github.io/_posts/2016-09-09-what-would-jane-jacobs-do.md

 To mark what would have been Jane Jacob’s centenary, [Jane100](http://www.jane100.com/) is a year-long celebration inviting you to attend an event that brings Jane’s ideas to life - be it a book club, a block party, a film screening or a day of community design.
 From May 2016 to May 2017, [Jane100](http://www.jane100.com/) will animate Toronto with 100 events that will engage citizens in dialogue, action and the spirit of Jane.
 What will you do?

 You can ask me what will I do and I’ll tell you that I went to the World Premiere of Matt Tyrnauer’s gripping new documentary “Citizen Jane: Battle for the City” today!
-It was screened as part of [TIFF](http://www.tiff.net/) (Toronto International Film Festival) at what was her neighbourhood cinema, [the Bloor](http://www.hotdocscinema.ca/) in the Annex.”.
+It was screened as part of [TIFF](http://www.tiff.net/) (Toronto International Film Festival) at what was her neighbourhood cinema, [the Bloor](http://www.hotdocscinema.ca/) in the Annex.

 ![Jane Jacobs Picture]({{ site.url }}/images/blog/janejacobs annex.jpg)